What is paronychia?

 Paronychia is inflammation of the skin around a finger or toenail.
 It can be acute (< 6 weeks) or chronic (persisting > 6 weeks).

 Paronychia is also called whitlow.
-It may be associated with felon (infection of the pulp of the fingertip).
+It may be associated with felon.

 Who gets paronychia?

 Acute paronychia can affect anyone.
 However, it is more likely to follow a break in the skin, especially between the proximal nail fold/cuticle and the nail plate.
 For example:

 - If the nail is bitten (onychophagia) or the nail-fold is habitually picked (eg, habit-tic nail deformity)